 This exact scenario was one aspect of my overall plan, and the scenario was this: Things were not right with the airplane, to the point that I wished the test flight to stop.
 I had chair-flown this scenario repeatedly, so executing the contingency portion of my plan came automatically.
 I transitioned my airspeed reference to the GPS groundspeed, which I was confident would function reasonably since it worked fine in my taxi tests.
 I retarded the throttle out of the takeoff range and back to normal downwind pattern settings.
 These were based on my transition training.

 The CHTs simmered down.
 After downwind, base and final calls, I floated to a successful no-flap landing using the full stretch of pavement.
 I logged a 0.1.

 To me, this short first hop didn’t count toward the RV grin (back in the chocks, my wife noted that I was sort of all business).
 However, after finding the swapped AoA (angle of attack) and pitot lines, and resetting my EMS CHT values and thresholds to match my Lycoming manual (oops, my bad for forgetting that), the second hop was the real counter.
 I’m proud of my airplane’s performance on that second ride, and my RV grin still hurts.

 But I’m more satisfied by my own performance on that first short hop.
 I had a plan, and I stuck to it.

-Note: All references to actual crashes are based on official final publically-released NTSB and Air Force Accident Investigation Board reports of the accidents, and are intended to draw applicable aviation safety lessons from details, analysis, and conclusions contained in those reports.
+Note: All references to actual crashes are based on official final publicly-released NTSB and Air Force Accident Investigation Board reports of the accidents, and are intended to draw applicable aviation safety lessons from details, analysis, and conclusions contained in those reports.
 It is not our intent to deliberate the causes, judge or reach any definitive conclusions about the ability or capacity of any person, living or dead, or any aircraft or accessory.